ibm-cloud-docs/watson-knowledge-studio/language-support.md

 {{site.data.keyword.knowledgestudiofull}} provides support for training a model in several languages.

 Support for multiple languages does not mean that the product itself is translated.
-The {{site.data.keyword.watson}}&trade; {{site.data.keyword.knowledgestudioshort}} user interfaces, messages, and documentation are available in English only.
+The {{site.data.keyword.knowledgestudioshort}} user interfaces, messages, and documentation are available in English only.
 {: shortdesc}

 You can train a model in the following languages: